 d.
 Click the Copy icon next to your new key to add the key to your system’s clipboard.
 If you lose this key, simply return and click the Copy icon again.

-- The default Unstructured API URL for Unstructured Ingest is
+The default URL for Unstructured Ingest is the same as the default URL for the Unstructured Partition Endpoint:

 https://api.unstructuredapp.io/general/v0/general